-- The Vancouver Wharves ("Vancouver Wharves"), located in North Vancouver, B.C, is a 125-acre bulk marine terminal facility that in 2021 transferred over 4 million tons of bulk cargo and 4.7 mmbbl of liquids predominantly to offshore export markets.
+- The East NGL System ("East NGL System"), which includes: - Up to 20 mbpd of fractionation capacity and 1.2 mmbbls of cavern storage in Sarnia, Ontario; - Storage and terminalling assets/capacity at Kerrobert, Saskatchewan, and Superior, Wisconsin; and - 6 mmbbls of hydrocarbon storage, truck and rail loading facilities at Corunna, Ontario. - The Prince Rupert Terminal (the "Prince Rupert Terminal"), a propane export terminal located on Watson Island, British Columbia on lands leased from a wholly-owned subsidiary of the City of Prince Rupert.
+The Prince Rupert Terminal is a small-scale rail terminal, moving propane from rail cars to pressurized storage spheres, and ultimately to 'handysize' vessels destined for international markets.
+The Prince Rupert Terminal was placed into service at the end of the first quarter of 2021 and has a capacity of approximately 20 mbpd. - The Vancouver Wharves ("Vancouver Wharves"), located in North Vancouver, B.C., is a 125-acre bulk marine terminal facility that in 2022 transferred over 4 million tons of bulk cargo and 5.3 mmbbl of liquids predominantly to offshore export markets.
 The Vancouver Wharves are operated under an operating lease and asset ownership agreement with the B.C.
 Railway Company and a corresponding water lot lease with Port Metro Vancouver.
 The terminal includes one million tons of bulk storage capacity, 450,000 barrels of distillate storage capacity, four berths, facilities that can house up to 325 rail cars and connectivity to three Class 1 rail companies. - A 50 percent interest in Fort Corp, which has 27,500 metric tonnes of ethylene storage and 33,400 metric tonnes of ethane-plus NGL mix storage near Fort Saskatchewan, Alberta.